enseitankado/proxine/README.md

-# Proxine: Fast and Elite Proxy List
+# Proxine: Only FAST and ELITE (LEVEL-1) PROXIES

 Periodically build fresh proxy list from more than 110 online sources, checks and merges into one list.
-This repo has only elite proxies.
+This repo HAS ONLY ELITE (LEVEL 1) proxies.
+Filtering is performed by [Proxy Profiler](https://github.com/enseitankado/proxy-profiler).
-Raw lists profiled with [Proxy Profiler](https://github.com/enseitankado/proxy-profiler).

  Update Frequency: ```Every 30 minutes```